physicistbkb/Avoidance/README.md

+# NOTES
+Since the original project is written in Python 2.7 which is EOL [soon](https://www.python.org/dev/peps/pep-0373/#id2), this fork aims to port the scripts to Python 3.5.
+Upon completion of transition I will make a PR to upstream.

 # Avoidance paper supplementary files.

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/latest/active.svg)](http://www.repostatus.org/#active)